ajstats/ajstats.github.io/MIGRATION.md

 ---
+title: 메뉴10
-title: Migration and Upgrading
+#title: Migration and Upgrading
 layout: default
 ---

-# Migrating and Upgrading
+# 메뉴10

 Summary
 :   A site that uses `just-the-docs` (as a theme or as a remote theme) automatically